learn-academy-2023-india/unit-3-assessment-mckenley66/README.md

 ### Interview Practice Questions

 1. What are three (3) syntax difference between HTML and JSX?
 2. What is yarn?
 What file(s) are modified when you run the command yarn in your terminal?
+Yarn is the backbone of React, used to install dependencies and run code automatically.
+Running Yarn installs dependencies-->

 3. What is the difference between state values and props in React?